hsh-elc/grappa-webservice/documents/concept/documentation.md

   # While asynchronous request calls return immediately to the client,
   # synchronous calls block until a submission result is available.
   # synchronous_submission_timeout_seconds sets the timeout in
-  # seconds for for synchronous submission requests.
+  # seconds for synchronous submission requests.
   synchronous_submission_timeout_seconds: 600 # 10 minutes

   # The class path and name to the module used to setup a vagrant